icafa/stackoverflow.network/how-it-works/FUNCTION.md

 And if you upvote on your own, you will get -10.
 But those icons will always be visible on your article.

+If there's more than 5 hearts on that subject, first heart upvoted person get bonus reputation of +10.

 # Voting cost

 We should think of voting cost, if voting is free, it can make lots of malicious users and we can't stop it.